lsst-sqre/phalanx/docs/admin/sync-secrets.rst

    It will also break most running Phalanx applications until their secrets have been recreated and they have been restarted.

    This should only be used when you also plan to empty the Gafaelfawr database and otherwise reset the environment to start fresh.

-You may also add the ``--delete`` flag to remove any secrets from Vault that are no longer required for this environment.
-This will keep your Vault tidy, but you should use this flag with caution if you have applications temporarily disabled or if you store static secrets directly in Vault and nowhere else.
-It will delete anything that it thinks is not necessary, and recovering those secrets may be annoying.